Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Reactor Neutrino Model

-A recent new summation technique (PRL2023) simulates beta-transitions with the phenomenological Gamow-Teller decay model, and it accurately accounts for the RAA and the spectral bump~\cite{neutrino2022}.
-In this study, a free parameter, $\alpha$, is introduced in order to properly renormalize the spectra.
-This study reports that $\alpha = 0.7$ most accurately accounts for the RAA and the spectral bump, and this is the dataset of neutrino spectra we use for $^{235}$U, $^{239}$Pu, and $^{241}$Pu in conjunction with the HM model's prediction for $^{238}$U. We use the PRL2023 model's uncorrelated uncertainties to account for the epistemic uncertainty of the neutrino spectrum.
-As neutrino models are further improved, their incorporation into this methodology is straightforward.
+Work has been done to improve methods of determining neutrino spectra.
+Notably, the Estienne-Fallot model (EF)~\cite{Estienne_2019} assimilated the newly collected nuclear data into the summation framework established in the 1950s~\cite{perkins_king_1958} and continuously improved as more data was made available.

-Although each model predicts different neutrino emission rates, the results are consistent enough to produce similar results for the resolving power of the statistical test.
-Additionally, across the smallest changes in MPF considered in this study, we find that the difference in neutrino spectra due to the changes in MPF is far greater than differences resulting from uncertainty in the neutrino spectral models.
-We explore this theoretical model-dependence alongside an experimental model based on RENO collaboration data~\ref{sec:neutrino_models_results}.
+A recent new summation technique, which we call the PRL2023 model~\cite{neutrino2022}, simulates beta-transitions with the phenomenological Gamow-Teller decay model, which improves fit to the reactor data.
+Unless otherwise stated we use the PRL2023 model for our neutrino spectral model, including its uncorrelated uncertainties in the neutrino spectrum.
+Although different models predict different neutrino emission rates, the results are consistent and produce very similar results for the resolving power of the statistical test that we apply.
+Additionally, across the smallest changes in MPF considered in this study, the difference in neutrino spectra due to the changes in MPF is far greater than differences resulting from uncertainty in the neutrino spectral models.

-\subsection{Background counts}
+\subsection{Background Counts}

-\subsubsection{Antineutrino background}
+{\it Antineutrino background}

+Geoneutrinos and diffuse supernova background comprise non-reactor antineutrino sources in the 2--8~MeV detection energy range~\cite{Vitagliano_2020}.
+Geoneutrinos originate from radioactive decay in the Earth.
+Their flux varies geographically within an order of magnitude depending on crustal thickness, radioactivity, and surface heat flux~\cite{Smirnov_2019}.
+Diffuse supernova neutrino flux has a more constant energy spectrum over the energy range of interest.